myshell-ai/AIlice/README.md

 ## How to add LLM support
 For advanced players, it is inevitable to try more models.
 Fortunately, this is not difficult to achieve.

 For openai models, you don't need to do anything.
-Just use the modelID consisting of the official model name appended to the "api:" prefix.
+Just use the modelID consisting of the official model name appended to the "oai:" prefix.

 For open source models on Huggingface, you only need to know the following information to add support for new models: The huggingface address of the model, the prompt format of the model, and the context window length.
 Usually one line of code is enough to add a new model, but occasionally you are unlucky and you need about a dozen lines of code.